dibyendumajumdar/C/docs/ctour.md

 All of the discussion above is in	terms  of  operators with operands.
 Leaves of the expression tree (variables and constants), however, are  peculiar  in	that  they  have  no operands.
-In order to regularize the matching process, cex- pr examines its operand to determine if it is a leaf; if so, it  creates  a	special `load` operator whose operand is the leaf, and substitutes it for the argument tree; this  allows the table entry for the created operator to use the `A1` no-
+In order to regularize the matching process, `cexpr` examines its operand to determine if it is a leaf; if so, it  creates  a	special `load` operator whose operand is the leaf, and substitutes it for the argument tree; this  allows the table entry for the created operator to use the `A1` no-